spdk-community-ci/spdk-mirror-for-ci/doc/accel_fw.md

 selected via startup RPC when the application is started.
 Otherwise, if no startup RPC is provided, the framework is available and will use the software plug-in module.

+### AE4DMA Module {#accel_ae4dma}

+The AE4DMA module enables SPDK applications to offload memory to memory copy operations to the DMA engines on AMD EYPC systems.
+To use the AE4DMA module, use the RPC [`ae4dma_scan_accel_module`](https://spdk.io/doc/jsonrpc.html) before starting the application.

 ### IOAT Module {#accel_ioat}

 To use the IOAT module, use the RPC [`ioat_scan_accel_module`](https://spdk.io/doc/jsonrpc.html) before starting the application.